-- Number one, we will power our economy with 100 percent clean, renewable, and carbon-free energy and achieve net zero greenhouse gas pollution in the United States.
+- “Number one, we will power our economy with 100 percent clean, renewable, and carbon-free energy and achieve net zero greenhouse gas pollution in the United States;

 - Number two, we are going to create millions of good paying jobs in every community investing in clean energy.
 We are going to build electric cars in Michigan.
 We are going to build and install wind turbines in Iowa.
 And we are going to install solar right here in Washington State.
-That’s what we’re going to do.
+That’s what we’re going to do;

-- And while we do this, we will focus on justice and inclusion as a centerpiece of this economic transformation, to ensure no group is left to bear the cost of transition and everyone benefits from new jobs and investment.
+- And while we do this, we will focus on justice and inclusion as a centerpiece of this economic transformation, to ensure no group is left to bear the cost of transition and everyone benefits from new jobs and investment;

-- And finally we need to end the giveaways and billions in subsidies to fossil fuel industries.
+- And finally we need to end the giveaways and billions in subsidies to fossil fuel industries.”

-“If the filibuster is still in Mitch McConnell’s hand come 2021, all hope is sort of down the tubes to be able to do real significant reform.
+At a CNN town hall on April 10, Inslee stressed the importance of removing the filibuster in order to pass climate legislation: “If the filibuster is still in Mitch McConnell’s hand come 2021, all hope is sort of down the tubes to be able to do real significant reform.
 So I’m telling you, if I’m given this highest honor, I will lead the charge to end this senatorial privilege, which is an ancient artifact of a bygone in time.
 Let’s get some… climate change legislation and reform the United States of America.”

 “I think, given the urgency and the scale of the challenge, we have to keep all low- and zero-carbon technologies on the table.
-I support research projects to find out whether we can develop a system that will meet the needs: One, be more cost-effective; two, be safer to deal with, with passive safety systems; three, deal with the waste issue — either eliminate it or find some disposal system that’s meaningful; and four, win public acceptance….
+I support research projects to find out whether we can develop a system that will meet our needs: One, be more cost-effective; two, be safer to deal with, with passive safety systems; three, deal with the waste issue — either eliminate it or find some disposal system that’s meaningful; and four, win public acceptance….
 Those issues would have to be surmounted to make it something that could grow in the country.”